 Best Cornwall Beach For Families

-The vast majority of Cornwall’s are family friendly with lifeguards patrolling the sands and shops selling buckets and spades but one of the favourites is Perranporth.
+The vast majority of Cornwall’s are family friendly with lifeguards patrolling the sands and shops selling buckets and spades but one of the favorites is Perranporth.

 In addition to the amenities you’d normally expect, Perranporth also has rock pools and caves perfect for the kids to explore once they’ve exhausted sandcastle building!